uccser/cs-field-guide/csfieldguide/tests/chapters/loaders/assets/chapter-sections/en/add-heading-middle/add-heading-middle.md

-# This is the second section
+# This is a section

 ## This is a second level heading

+## This heading was added in the middle

 ## This is another second level heading